 Fig. 3 summarizes the results for the remaining eight simulations: the four asymmetry scenarios with majority input from German agents in the top and the other four scenarios in the bottom row.
 The specific probability of input is indicated by the color-coding and there is again one line for each of the five repetitions per scenario.
 Just like Fig. 2, Fig. 3 shows the normalized closure duration over the number of interactions aggregated by regional group.
-The first observation is that Austrian agents always adapted their closure duration to German agents (top row).
+The first observation is that Austrian agents always adapted their closure duration to German agents when the majority of input came from German agents (top row).
 The amount of input did not make a difference with regard to the outcome of the simulation.
 In these scenarios, German agents changed their acoustic representation of /V:C:/ words only marginally: the more German input there was, the more they decreased their closure duration.